sam-medley/TODO/README.md

 Will be coded in html, css, and javascript.
 No framework(we could migrate to REACT later on).
 Reccomended tools: VS Code, github, live preview extension, github extension, bootstrap.

 There can be 2 pages for the application.
 A character selection page and the game page(contains todo list).
-A login page can also possibly be implemented.
+A login page can possibly be implemented.

 **Todo list Functions:**
 1. Add function that allows the user to add a custom task.